 Tax Lien Lawyers in Montgomery County

-Tax Lien Procedure in Montgomery County, Alabama
+Tax Lien Procedure in Montgomery County, Maryland

-However, in Montgomery County, Alabama, and anywhere else in America, a tax lien only lasts for 10 years, and then it automatically expires.
+However, in Montgomery County, Maryland, and anywhere else in America, a tax lien only lasts for 10 years, and then it automatically expires.
 If the IRS fails to exercise the substantial rights that it has under a tax lien within that period of time, it is assumed that they never intend to do so, and the lien will cease to exist.
-This ensures that valuable property is only kept out of the economy for a certain period of time.
+This ensures that valuable property is only kept out of the economy for a limited period of time.